• Skip to primary navigation

 Eggnog Cookie Recipe

-This delicious Eggnog Cookie Recipe is perfect for Christmas!
+This delicious Eggnog Cookie recipe is perfect for Christmas!
 This recipe makes three dozen delicious cookies, perfect for a cookie swap.

 These eggnog cookies are so good!
 I've heard it said that you either hate eggnog or you love it.
 Which side are you on?